betoule/cosmologix/doc/validation_paper.md

 \end{equation}

-The first Friedman equation without the cosmological constant term (whose role is held by the fluid) reads:
+The first Friedman equation without the cosmological constant term (whose role will be held by the fluid) reads:

 \begin{equation}
   \label{eq:2}